-You’re probably here because you’re wondering what type of insurance that you need for your floor covering business, of if you have the right coverage.
+You’re probably here because you’re wondering what type of flooring store insurance that you need for your floor covering business, or if you have the right coverage.
 Maybe you are wondering if you can save money on your business insurance.

 Flooring stores have some unique exposures, such as the one created by your subcontractors that are installing the flooring and ones created by the wholesalers of your products.

-When thinking about your insurance needs, consider the following:
+When thinking about your flooring store insurance needs, consider the following:

 - Business Property Insurance Coverage

 A flooring store includes stores that sell carpet, hardwood, tile, marble, and laminate, linoleum, travertine, slate and rugs.

 The majority of your income is probably paid to subcontractors.
 So you have to consider the risks of using subcontractors.

 If the subcontractor installs the hardwood improperly and causes a nail to go through the radiant flooring underneath, who is covering that claim?
 Your flooring store insurance policy?
 Or your subcontractor’s insurance policy?